 Professional Liability coverage is available for Physiotherapist Assistants who are trained to assist in the provision of physiotherapy services under the direction of a registered/licensed physiotherapist.

 Professional Liability Insurance protects you against liability or allegations of liability for injury or damages that have resulted from a negligent act, error, omission, or malpractice that has arisen out of your professional capacity as a physiotherapist assistant.

 It is important to note that coverage is afforded on a “claims-made and reported” basis and will respond to claims made during the policy period.
 This means that the policy which is in place when a claim is made, will be the policy to respond - regardless of when the incident occurred.
 Therefore, it is extremely important there is no lag or gap in coverage between policy periods.
-Coverage needs to be continuously in place to ensure you are continuously protected.Click here to download a Brochure
+Coverage needs to be continuously in place to ensure you are continuously protected.Click here for more information

 Foreign students in Canada can apply for Professional Liability insurance for the duration of their studies in Canada.
 Please ensure that you meet the following criteria: